joined/joined.github.io/content/posts/snagging-a-seat-at-berlins-toughest-6-seat-sushi-bar/index.md

 Now we just have to build a *thing* that periodically makes a request to the `/getAvailabilitiesSummary` API endpoint, and notifies us when there is any availability.
 This *thing* could be built in a thousand different ways.
 The key requirement is that it should be running 24/7, so it has to be hosted on the cloud.
 We could write a simple Python script for this and have it run on e.g. a VPS, but then we'd have to worry about keeping it alive and a myriad of other annoying details.
-Ain't nobody got time for that.
+Who has time for server babysitting?

-Let's instead automate this with a (little-to-)no-code solution, [Zapier](https://zapier.com), which is free with some limitations.
+Let's instead automate this with a low-code solution, [Zapier](https://zapier.com), which is free with some limitations.

 We login and create a new workflow, or *Zap*.
 The first step of the Zap is the trigger, for which we use the "Schedule" component.
 In the free version we can choose a schedule as granular as "Every Hour".
 That will do it.